mustafah1/The_Wild_Cats_Quiz_Game/README.md

 -HTML and CSS style the pages

 -Javascript is used for the core functionality:
+    -function is nested in async function in index.js
     - showQuestions creates the questions, answers and radio boxes to insert into the HTML.
 A for loop iterates through the questions and a nested for in loop accesses the nested answers and creates a radio buttons for each answer.
 They are then combined into one HTML string and sent to the HTML
     - showResults takes the selected radio buttons and using conditionals compares them to the API to:
         -turn the answers red or green
         -show the users score

 -Express is used in the backend to interact with the API allowing javascript to access the question

 -Nodemon makes the page refresh automatically